ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 * Create new audio context.
 * Get the audio input of your computer: navigator.getUserMedia()
 * Create inputNode from the media stream we just fetched
-* COnnect the inputnode to the audiocontext.destination
+* Connect the inputnode to the audiocontext.destination

 #### Add effects to the sound